 After watching hours of motion sensor camera footage of monitored kiwi I was horrified to see that - as soon as a kiwi egg is laid - the burrow becomes a magnet for an array of pests and predators, who regularly visit to see if the tender kiwi chick has hatched.

-Kiwi are constantly at risk from mammalian predation, a harsh reality which triggered the idea for this picture book, publication date to be confirmed soon.
+Kiwi are constantly at risk from mammalian predation, a harsh reality which triggered the idea for this picture book.

 Illustrations and spreads in this work are developed from a process of reduction where I have started with a blob of colour and erased the shape of the plant of animal out of that blob adding multiple 'erased' layers over that initial colour to build up form and tone.